The chat box accepts normal messages, dice expressions, commands, and

 Each of these locations can have any number of variables.

-A local variable is always visible in the macro, but cannot be accessed from other macros.
+A macro-local variable is always visible in that saved macro, but cannot be accessed from other macros.

-A group variable is visible to macros in that group, but can also be accessed from other groups via a "dotted" identifier or by a use statement.
+A group variable is visible to macros in that group, but can also be accessed from other groups via a "dotted" identifier or by a use or using statement.

 A global variable is visible to all macros.